Not another penis rule

 Me: Oh, dear God, no.

-Sean: ONE!!!
+Tornado S: ONE!!!
 I fooled you, Mommy!
 You were going to say two!

 Me: No. I happen to know you only have one.

-Me: Sean!
+Me: Tornado S!
 No more jokes about penises.

-Sean: But they’re funny.
+Tornado S: But they’re funny.

 Me: No. No, they’re not.
 I’m sorry, but you have to know, as part of the clan, you have to work on your material.
 It’s just the way it is in the family.
 And no more penis jokes.